 Tooth enamel is surprisingly one of the strongest substances.
 Enamel is the hard, outer shell that covers each tooth.
 This durable shield is very important because it protects the teeth from decay.
 Even though it is very tough, it does have limits.
 Unfortunately, if a tooth’s enamel is destroyed, the body does not replace it like many other parts of the body.

 Despite the tooth being covered in this tough substance, it is not indestructible.
 It is actually common for people to get small chips in their teeth.
 A few causes of this dental concern include teeth grinding or a dental injury.
-Dr. Doyle Freano treats patients with chipped teeth in his Lexington, KY dental office.
+Our dentists at Complete Dentistry For All Ages help patients with chipped teeth in Lexington, KY.

 Chipped Tooth Repair & Treatment

-- Dental Crown: Dental Crowns are used to “cap” a tooth that has been significantly chipped.
-Dr. Freano will place a custom dental crown over the chipped tooth to restore its strength and prevent further damage.
+Dr. Chambers will place a custom dental crown over the chipped tooth to restore its strength and prevent further damage.
 This treatment will require two to three office visits to complete.
+To learn more about our dental crown process, see Dental crowns.

 What To Do If You Have a Chipped Tooth